reclaimprotocol/attestor-core/docs/provider.md

 		* [{start: 17, end: 20}]
 		*
 		* This is run on the client side, to selct which portions of
-		* the server response to send to the witness
+		* the server response to send to the attestor
 		* */
 		getResponseRedactions?(response: Uint8Array, params: Params): ArraySlice[]
 		/**